poseidon-framework/janno/tests/testthat/_snaps/validate_janno.md

         {
           "type": "character",
           "attributes": {},
-          "value": ["This column is not defined in the Poseidon schema implemented in this package.
+          "value": ["Column not defined in the Poseidon schema.
 It will be read as a character column.
-Maybe you mistyped the column name  Relation_To?", "This column is not defined in the Poseidon schema implemented in this package.
+Maybe you mistyped Relation_To?", "Column not defined in the Poseidon schema.
 It will be read as a character column.
-Maybe you mistyped the column name  Genetic_Sex?"]
+Maybe you mistyped Genetic_Sex?"]
         }
       ]
     }